PeopleTools: Application Designer

 Applications can be built or customised in a development environment, then assembled into a project for migration to test and live environments.

 Current and Future releases

 Current computing trends have led to the introduction of the Fluid User Interface (UI) in PeopleTools 8.54.

-The Fluid UI technology provides a means for PeopleTools developers to easily create fully responsive and modern looking applications.
-As this technology matures, it is anticipated Oracle will provide fully redesigned application pages making use of such technology, especially as customers adopt and apply application maintenance utilizing Fluid UI functionality anticipated with PeopleTools 8.55.
+Fluid UI technology is used by PeopleTools developers to create responsive applications.
+Oracle has announced updates to application pages using this technology in PeopleTools 8.55.